SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 This approach also aids clarity when inferring type, as the tuple type is the very first thing to be read after the equality operator.*

-Tuple typealiases should only be used for multi-part return types and properties.
-If it ever becomes desirable to extend a tuple typealias beyond this simple usage, a new struct type should be created and used instead.

-*Rationale:
 Tuples are not intended to become complex data structures.
-They should only be used for simple packaging of related values.*
+If it ever becomes desirable to extend a tuple typealias beyond simple usage, a new struct type should be created and used instead.

 Enumerations
 ------------